xp44mm/Notebook/F#/Combining Functional and Imperative Efficient Precomputation and Caching.md

 val fibFast : (int -> int)
 ```

-In the definition of fibFast, you use let rec because fibFast is self-referential—that is, used as part of its own definition.
+In the definition of `fibFast`, you use let rec because `fibFast` is self-referential—that is, used as part of its own definition.
 You can think of fibFast as a computed, recursive function.
 Such a function generates an informational warning when used in F# code, because it's important to understand when this feature of F# is being used; you then suppress the warning with `#nowarn "40"`.
-As with the examples of computed functions from the previous section, omit the extra argument from the application of memoize, because including it would lead to a fresh memoization table being allocated each time the function fibNotFast was called:
+As with the examples of computed functions from the previous section, omit the extra argument from the application of `memoize`, because including it would lead to a fresh memoization table being allocated each time the function `fibNotFast` was called:

 ```F#
 let rec fibNotFast n =